academie-de-espee/earl-marshal/training/rapier-marshal.md

     * A metal disc (such as a washer) placed between the end of the blade and the tip.
     * A nut or other blunt metal object welded to the end of the blade in compliance with the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated.
     * Exception: The Darkwood heavy rapier tips are allowed, as long as they are installed per the manufacturer's instructions and do not need a washer or nut.
 * Tips must be firmly taped or glued in place.
 The tip must be of a color contrasting with the blade so that the tip's absence is readily apparent.
-If tape is used, it must contrast with both blade and tip
+If tape is used, it must contrast with both blade and tip.
+Do NOT tape over the end of the tip.
 * Any blade with kinks, sharp bends, or cracks fails.
 * All burs on a blade must be removed prior to use.